Custom Residential, Multifamily, Commercial, Civic & Community

 Nestled into the hillside, the home appears to grow out of the land — an homage to the environmental and sustainabily goals of the homeowners.
 Net Positive Custom Home | Photo from project archive.

+The impact buildings have on the environment — and on us — is profound.
+The energy required to operate and construct buildings accounts for 40% of the world’s carbon emissions.
+That’s a huge share of the total, and it doesn’t even include carbon emissions from the manufacture of building materials.
 The design of buildings is also an indoor air quality issue, directly impacting our health.
 According to the EPA, Americans spend approximately 90% of their time indoors, where air pollution is often two to five times greater than the air outside.
 Whether inside or out, breathing clean air is fundamental to quality of life.

 These statistics mean we have both great responsibility and great opportunity for change.
 While we all have been touched by the effects of climate change and the health of interior environments in one way or another, it disproportionately affects the world’s most marginalized communities.
 We are not only designing for ourselves, but for the greater good.
 Even the efforts we engage in locally can help globally.

+This motivates us to constantly strive to do better.
 It also means we vow to never stop learning.
 Sustainable practices are constantly evolving to meet changing needs and to leverage new proven technologies.
 None of us can know what the future holds, but the time for action is now.
+We are excited to work with you towards designing a healthier and more vibrant future.

 Crescent Creek House – Board & Vellum